hotosm/oam-qgis-plugin/README.md

 ## Development guidelines

-1. Use of qtcreator for:
+1. Use of Qt4 Designer for:
   1. GUI layout/development
   2. defining most of the common signals/slots for the GUI components
 2. Do not change any generated code directly but create a subclass and then override/extend it, to keep our code and the automatically generated code separated
 3. Use QgisPluginCreator that has some basics setup (eg. internationalzation support)
-4. Package any external python modules as part of the plugin
+4. Package any external python modules as a part of the plugin

 ## Timeline